-- Hold Fellowship in Addiction Speciality - Or equivalent qualification and be able to register for specialist registration with the MCNZ - FACHAM can be entered through a number of training pathways - You demonstrating that you are registered with, or you are eligible for registration with, the Medical Council of New Zealand (MCNZ) and that your scope of practice enables you to undertake the duties of the position to which you have been appointed. - You meeting the New Zealand Immigration Service requirements (i.e. work visa or residency requirements, if applicable)
+- Hold Fellowship in Addiction Speciality - Or Hold Fellowship of the Royal Australian and New Zealand College of Psychiatrist (FRANZCP) - Or Fellowship with a medical college and be able to register for specialist registration with the MCNZ and interested in working and training in addiction. - Faculty of the chapter of Addiction Medicine can be entered through a number of training pathways (including General Practice). - You demonstrating that you are registered with, or you are eligible for registration with, the Medical Council of New Zealand (MCNZ) and that your scope of practice enables you to undertake the duties of the position to which you have been appointed. - You meeting the New Zealand Immigration Service requirements (i.e. work visa or residency requirements, if applicable)